What is Provisional Accreditation?

 2. The program is engaged in simulation activity, has established structure and processes but has not yet achieved 2 years in operation3.
 The program has established structure and processes, is currently engaged in simulation activity for more than 2 years, but has not yet demonstrated outcomes within the simulation programs.

 SSH's Council for Accreditation of Healthcare Simulation Programs is now accepting applications.
 There are two annual review cycles with deadlines of December 15 and May 15.

 Companion Documents to the Accreditation Standards

 There are often questions about what is meant by each item in the Accreditation Standards.
-The Accreditation Committee has put together the following companion documents to help applicant programs understand the intent and concept of the Standards in each area.
+The Accreditation Council has put together the following companion documents to help applicant programs understand the intent and concept of the Standards in each area.
 These are not prescriptive, and are intended to help the applicant programs to gain insight into how their own program demonstrates the standards, and what documentation might be needed to support the standard.

 2016 Versions: PROVISIONAL CORE COMPANION DOCUMENT PROVISIONAL TEACHING/EDUCATION COMPANION DOCUMENT

 The 2016 versions of the Accreditation Standards are required as of the December 15, 2016 application submission date.
 There remain the five areas for accreditation.
 Programs applying to for Provisional Accreditation must meet the standards in both the Core and the Teaching/Education areas.
 If you have any questions, please email email@example.com.

 Additional Supporting Documents

 The SSH Accreditation Biosketch (word doc) should be used to provide simulation-specific information on Program personnel when other options are not available.
 The Simulation Activities listing (excel spreadsheet) may be used by Programs to list all activities for each area of activity.

 1. Review the SSH Provisional Accreditation Informational Guide (pdf)